Student Subjective Wellbeing Questionnaire

 Average-item scores for each scale can be produced by dividing the scale score by the number of items in the scale:

 • Total scale example.
-If the SW total score = 50, then the average-item score is calculated like this: 50 (scale score)/16 (# items in scale) = 3.13.
+If the GSW total score = 50, then the average-item score is calculated like this: 50 (scale score)/16 (# items in scale) = 3.13.

-Interpreting the SSWQ
+Interpreting SSWQ Scores

-Higher SSWQ scale scores are interpreted as indicating greater levels of student subjective wellbeing.
-More specifically, higher scores suggest students experience wellbeing at school with greater frequency.
+Higher SSWQ scale scores are interpreted as indicating greater levels of student subjective well-being, and vice versa.
+More specifically, higher scores suggest students experience well-being at school with greater frequency.

 There are two methods for interpreting SSWQ scale scores: (1) response-referenced interpretations and (2) norm-referenced interpretations.
 You can choose one or the other, or both.